arvidn/libtorrent/trunk/docs/manual.rst

 	::

-		void remove_torrent(torrent_handle const& h);
+		void remove_torrent(torrent_handle const& h, int options = none);
 		torrent_handle find_torrent(sha_hash const& ih);
 		std::vector<torrent_handle> get_torrents() const;

 ``remove_torrent()`` will close all peer connections associated with the torrent and tell the tracker that we've stopped participating in the swarm.
+The optional second argument ``options`` can be used to delete all the files downloaded by this torrent.
+To do this, pass in the value ``session::delete_files``.
+The removal of the torrent is asyncronous, there is no guarantee that adding the same torrent immediately after it was removed will not throw a ``duplicate_torrent`` exception.

 ``find_torrent()`` looks for a torrent with the given info-hash.
 In case there is such a torrent in the session, a torrent_handle to that torrent is returned.